microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/New-PowerBIReport.md

 ```

 ## DESCRIPTION
-Loads a PowerBI report from a pbix file and deploys it to the PowerBI service.
+Loads a Power BI report from a pbix file and deploys it to the Power BI service.
 Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.

 ## EXAMPLES